Ramotion/navigation-toolbar-android/README.md

 * `headerCollapsingBySelectDuration` - Collapsing animation duration of header (HeaderLayout), when you click on the card in vertical orientation.
 * `headerTopBorderAtSystemBar` - Align the top card on the systembar or not.
 * `headerVerticalItemWidth` - Specifies the width of the vertical card.
 It can be equal to `match_parent`, then the width of the card will be equal to the width of NavigationToolBarLayout.
 * `headerVerticalGravity` - Specifies the alignment of the vertical card.
-Can take the value: left, center, right.
+Can take the values: left, center, or right.